Woo-Hah!! Got You All in Check

 Viewed as a classic, it has since become one of Rhymes' most famous and beloved songs.
-In 2008, it was ranked number 56 on VH1's 100 Greatest Songs of Hip Hop.
-In 2012, Rhymes was sued by the Sugarhill Gang for copyright infringement for an allegedly uncredited interpolation of the group's 1980 song "8th Wonder".
+In 2008, it was ranked number 56 on VH1's "100 Greatest Songs of Hip Hop".

 Background

 In a studio session with Rampage and record producer Rashad Smith, Smith went through his record collection and found Galt MacDermot's 1968 instrumental song "Space".
 Rhymes told him that he wanted to use the sample for himself, and to put the record away and save it for him.
-Eventually Smith produced the beat for the song using the sample and sent it to Rhymes, who could not come up with any lyrics.
-Seven months later, Rhymes listened to the Sugarhill Gang's 1980 song "8th Wonder" and found new inspiration through the lyric "Woo-Hah!
+Eventually Smith and Busta produced the instrumental for the song using the sample, but Rhymes could not come up with any lyrics.
+However, seven months later, as Rhymes listened to the Sugarhill Gang's 1980 song "8th Wonder", he found new inspiration through the lyric "Woo-Hah!
 Got them all in check", which he went on to interpolate as part of the chorus.

-Rhymes reused parts of the lyrics from a freestyle battle in 1995 he did with rapper Ol' Dirty Bastard, who would later feature on the remix version of the song.
+Rhymes reused parts of the lyrics from a freestyle battle he did in 1994 with rapper Ol' Dirty Bastard, who would later feature on the remix version of the song.
+While working on the song, Rhymes was also inspired by singer and record producer George Clinton and aesthetic influences from dancehall, reimagining the cadences of toasters he heard growing up in a Jamaican household and a community of Caribbean immigrants.

-Composition
+Composition and lyrics

 "Woo-Hah!!
 Got You All in Check" was composed in 4/4 time and the key of C♯ major, with a tempo of 92 beats per minute.
 It has a duration time of four minutes and thirty-one seconds.
+The song features "cleverly-written" lyrics with a "manic delivery" over an "infectious" instrumental.
+For each of the three verses, the last word in each lyric rhymes with one another.

+Furthermore, Rhymes references his then-two year old son T'ziah Wood-Smith. ("Yes, I catch wreck and that's word on my seed").